KhronosGroup/glTF-Sample-Viewer/API.md

 <a name="UserCamera+getPosition"></a>

 ### userCamera.getPosition()
-Returns the current position of the user camera as a vec3
+Returns the current position of the user camera as a vec3.

 **Kind**: instance method of [<code>UserCamera</code>](#UserCamera)
 <a name="UserCamera+getRotation"></a>

 ### userCamera.getRotation()
-Returns the current rotation of the user camera as quat
+Returns the current rotation of the user camera as quat.

 **Kind**: instance method of [<code>UserCamera</code>](#UserCamera)
 <a name="UserCamera+getLookDirection"></a>

 ### userCamera.getLookDirection()
-Returns the normalized direction the user camera looks at as vec3
+Returns the normalized direction the user camera looks at as vec3.

 **Kind**: instance method of [<code>UserCamera</code>](#UserCamera)
 <a name="UserCamera+getTarget"></a>

 ### userCamera.getTarget()
-Returns the current target the camera looks at as vec3 This multiplies the viewing direction with the distance.
+Returns the current target the camera looks at as vec3.
+This multiplies the viewing direction with the distance.
 For distance 0 the normalized viewing direction is used.